centrifugal/centrifugo/docs/content/server/configuration.md

 Centrifugo can be configured in several ways:

-* over command-line flags, see `centrifugo -h` for available flags, command-line flags limited to most frequently used
+* over command-line flags, see `centrifugo -h` for available flags, command-line flags limited to most frequently used.
+Command-line options have the highest priority when set than other ways to configure Centrifugo.
+See description of [viper](https://github.com/spf13/viper) library (used in Centrifugo internally) for more details about configuration ways priority.
 * over configuration file, configuration file supports all options mentioned in this documentation
 * over OS environment variables, **all Centrifugo options can be set over env in format `CENTRIFUGO_<OPTION_NAME>`** (mostly straightforward except namespaces - [see how to set namespaces via env](channels.md#setting-namespaces-over-env))